tinyos/tinyos-main/apps/tests/cc2420/TxThroughput/README.txt

+Author/Contact: tinyos-help@millennium.berkeley.edu

+Description:

 This application is used more for characterization rather than a test.
 It measures the maximum radio throughput using the largest message payload size, and does not use low power listening.

-Install:
+INSTALL
 Compile and install this application to one mote.
 Leave the mote connected to the computer.

-Expectations:
+EXPECTATIONS
 Led1 will toggle as each message is transmitted.
 Once a second, the mote will send a packet through the serial port to the computer.

+Tools:

 Run the TxThroughput java application:
   Linux: java TxThroughput.class [-comm <packetsource>]
   Windows: java TxThroughput [-comm <packetsource>]